 Renaissance scholar David Riggs notes that the chaotic stage of Tamburlaine, featuring a blasphemer and murderer protagonist, “challenged the limits of public behavior” (220).
 In any case, Marlowe’s debut earned him an excellent standing among contemporary playwrights.

 His plays, of a quality astonishing for a man in his twenties, constantly produced crowd-pleasing spectacles.
-In the following six years before his early death, Marlowe continued to achieve success through such works as Doctor Faustus, The Jew of Malta, and The Massacre at Paris.
-The last part of Marlowe’s life was violent and contains some suspicious coincidences.
+In the following six years before his early death, Marlowe continued to achieve success through such works as Doctor Faustus,

 While living near London in 1592, a year before his death, scholar Lisa Hopkins reports that Marlowe appeared so threatening and was thought so dangerous by two constables of the town of Shoreditch (the suburb in which Marlowe lived and where the theatres for which he wrote were located) that they formally appealed for protection from him.
 As many researchers of Marlowe’s life have noted, it is puzzling what a person must do in order to make the police afraid of him.